Diversity Transmit for HF Radio at K0UO Station, Maximizing Signal Reliability

 Multiple antennas transmit the same signal: Each antenna sends a version of the signal, sometimes with slight delays or processing to improve performance.

-Signals experience different fading: Due to obstacles, reflections, and interference, each signal path undergoes unique fading characteristics.
+Signals experience different QSB fading: Due to obstacles, reflections, and interference, each signal path undergoes unique fading characteristics.

-Reduced probability of deep fade: Because all paths are unlikely to fade simultaneously, the system maintains a stronger and more reliable connection.
+Reduced probability of deep QSB fade: Because all paths are unlikely to fade simultaneously, the system maintains a stronger and more reliable connection.

-At K0UO, the use of rhombic arrays and LPDA antennas takes advantage of spatial diversity, which is especially useful in environments with complex terrain or urban obstacles.
-K0UO is using just his one site, but utilizing multiple antennas spread out over many acres.
+At K0UO, the use of HF rhombic arrays and LPDA antennas takes advantage of spatial diversity, which is especially useful in environments with complex terrain or urban obstacles.
+K0UO is using just his one site, but is utilizing multiple antennas spread out over many acres.

 You could even to start, just combine your existing antenna with a loop, dipole, end feed, or vertical antenna, and you will see big differences, at different times of the day on different frequencies.